The Re-membering Retreat

 - Three nourishing meals a day of seasonal food made with love

-Reawaken a larger perspective on the kinds of connection and belonging you can cultivate to enrich your life.
+The biggest gift I’m walking away with from this experience is a much larger perspective on the kinds of connection and belonging I can cultivate to enrich my life.

 The Re-membering Retreat provides space, time and guidance to gently approach the severed places within ourselves and the rifts between humans and the rest of life.
 Looking into nature’s candid mirror, we can remember the truth of our innate interconnectedness.
 Doing this together, in community with one another, brings powerful layers of vulnerability and witnessing*, both potent antidotes to isolation and loneliness.